Chinese President Xi Jinping praises Olympic team for 'morality and style' amid doping control - ExBulletin

 Chinese President Xi Jinping praises Olympic team for 'morality and style' amid doping control

-BEIJING, July 15 (Xinhua) — Chinese President Xi Jinping on Tuesday praised the Chinese Olympic delegation for maintaining high standards of “morality, style and cleanliness” in their pursuit of gold medals at the Paris Olympics.
+BEIJING, Aug 20 (Reuters) – Chinese President Xi Jinping on Tuesday praised the Chinese Olympic delegation for maintaining high standards of “morality, style and cleanliness” in their quest for gold medals at the Paris Olympics.

-His comments come amid renewed scrutiny of doping issues involving Chinese swimmers and increased government efforts to combat fan culture in the sport after fans used social media to attack and spread rumours about the country's Olympians.
+His comment comes amid renewed attention to doping issues involving Chinese swimmers and increased government efforts to combat fan culture in the sport after fans used social media to attack and spread rumors about the country's Olympians.

 At the Great Hall of the People, Xi Jinping congratulated the athletes on their achievements, discipline and exemplary manners.